oat-sa/taohub-articles/forge/tutorials/open-web-item.md

 ### 2.2.
 TAO Item API integration

-The [[Item API]] contains different implementations : one for the preview in TAO, one for the delivery time and one for the development.\
+The [[Item API]] contains different implementations : one for the preview in TAO, one for the delivery time and one for the development.<br/>

 Once the item is into TAO, the [[Item API]] is loaded **automatically** into your item.
 But to help you at the level of the item development you can include the [taoItemApi-stub.js](http://forge.taotesting.com/attachments/download/2637/taoItemApi-stub.js) into your item.
 It contains the development implementation plus a mechanism that starts it if the item isn’t in TAO.

 Download it and add a reference at the end of the `index.html` file.